vegidio/docker-nodejs/README.md

 But before you run the instance don't forget to update/add/remove the ports (`-p` parameter) to reflect the ports that you set for each application in the `config.json` file.

 You also need to update the volume path (`-v` parameter) to reflect the correct path in your local environment.
-As for the path in the Docker instance, you must always be `/var/www`.
+As for the path in the Docker instance, it must always be `/var/www`.

 ## License